 On this date in 2019, Michael Putland died at age 72.
 The English music photographer was said to have snapped every major musical star, from ABBA to Zappa.

 Born in 1947 just outside of London, Putland took up photography at the age of 9.
 He left school at 16 and began working in a photographic studio in London.
-From 1965 to 1967 he assisted Walter Curtin, a Time-Life photographer.
+From 1965 to 1967, he assisted Walter Curtin, a Time-Life photographer.
 By 1971, Putland was the official photographer for the British music magazine Disc & Music Echo.
 His first assignment for them that year was to photograph Mick Jagger in London.
-Two years later Putland was hired as the tour photographer of The Rolling Stones European Tour 1973.
+Two years later, Putland was hired as the tour photographer for The Rolling Stones 1973 European Tour.